 The Other Latin American Countries category excludes our four countries of interest as well as Central America.

-Those with missing information are retained in the denominator, thus; not all category totals sum up to 1.
+Those with missing education information are retained in the denominator but not shown, thus education categories may not sum to one.

 Table 3: Sociodemographic Comparison of Hispanics Ages 60+ by Birth Country: Non-Migrants versus US Immigrants (~2010)b,c